-Barb is a Developmental Educator and Life Coach for neurodivergent adults (autism, ADHD and dyslexia).
+Barb is a Registered Developmental Educator and Life Coach for neurodivergent adults (autism, ADHD and dyslexia).

-As a Developmental Educator, Barb focuses on developing individualised learning strategies, tools and supports with positive outcomes for neurodivergent individuals across the lifespan, including but not limited to:
+Barb focuses on developing individualised learning strategies, tools and supports with positive outcomes for neurodivergent individuals across the lifespan.
+Her services include, but not limited to:

 - Developing informative individual profiles

 - Facilitating self-determination and self-advocacy

 - Establishing effective communication skills

 - Employment/Workplace Support – workplace social skills, executive functioning, sensory management

 - Workplace mediation

 - Transition Support – e.g. school to higher education, education to employment